Customization vs. Personalization: What's the Difference?

 When it comes to marketing in higher education, you’re always trying to reach a diverse population of potential students.
 You want to be able to showcase your school to attract students from a wide variety of backgrounds.
 However, student recruitment goes beyond providing tours of all the perks of attending your university.
 In today’s competitive recruiting environment, it’s important to show prospective students how your school can help them reach their academic and career goals, give them an inclusive and diverse learning environment, provide them with access to great faculty and learning opportunities, and offer them access to resources that will help them grow, mature, and become successful alumni.

-Admissions advisors and recruitment specialists know that each prospective student is a unique individual, so it’s important to find innovative recruitment strategies for minority, international, traditional, and nontraditional students to reach as many potential students as possible.
-Integrating customized, personalized experiences into your recruitment strategies is a must for attracting a wide variety of qualified applicants with the potential to enrich campus life during their studies, and eventually your university’s thriving alumni community.
+Admissions advisors and recruitment specialists know that each prospective student is unique, so it's important to find innovative recruitment strategies for minority, international, traditional, and nontraditional students to reach as many potential students as possible.
+Integrating customized, personalized experiences into your recruitment strategies is a must for attracting a wide variety of qualified applicants with the potential to enrich campus life during their studies and, eventually, your university's thriving alumni community.

-When you think about customization and personalization as student recruitment principles, you might think they are the same thing.
-Customization and personalization are two different strategies that you can use together to create great experiences for your prospective students and the influencers of their decisions, such as parents and college counselors.
+When you think about customization and personalization as student recruitment principles, you might think they are the same.
+Customization and personalization are strategies you can use together to create great experiences for prospective students and the influencers of their decisions, such as parents and college counselors.

 Customization in Student Recruitment

 As a marketing method in higher education, customization is your unique brand and how you can reflect your mission, vision, and values throughout your content.
-It’s best to present your school and all the available resources for students clearly and consistently.
+It's best to present your school and all available student resources clearly and consistently.
 A great way to showcase your school, the campus, and its resources is to offer virtual tours.
-This will allow you to customize the experience for prospective students based on what interests them the most while remaining true to your brand.
+Virtual Tours will allow you to customize the experience for prospective students based on what interests them the most while remaining true to your brand.

 For many students, families, and college counselors, the virtual campus experience is the first experience with your university.
-Make sure your brand elements, logo, fonts, colors, and tone of voice are consistent with your brochures and marketing materials.
+Ensure your brand elements, logo, fonts, colors, and tone of voice are consistent with your brochures and marketing materials.

 Make it easy for anyone visiting your virtual tour to get more information about an in-person campus tour, speaking with a recruitment specialist, admissions advisor, financial aid, or other admissions resources.
-Aim to establish a virtual campus experience that doesn’t look like every other campus, but truly integrates and showcases the best of what your school offers and how your school will help students succeed in their college experience.
-Your institution is unique—your virtual campus experience should be as well.
+Aim to establish a virtual campus experience that doesn't look like every other campus but truly integrates and showcases the best of what your school offers and how your school will help students succeed in their college experience.
+Your institution's unique—your virtual campus experience should be as well.

 Personalization in Marketing for Higher Ed

 Personalization creates a unique experience for each potential student, family member, or college counselor accessing your virtual college tour.
 You can personalize your content based on the visitor.
-This means changing up content, verbiage, images, playlists, and recommendations to reflect their specific interests.
+Personalizing your content means changing verbiage, images, playlists, and recommendations to reflect their interests.
 Making the most of the data you gain about visitors to your site will make it easier to personalize your content based on visitors and their desires.

 Your students are more than just a list of names.
-When emailing students be sure to address each student by name, and provide them with communications specific to their circumstances, needs, or location.
-When students come back to your site, you can run targeted ads based on the pages most visited by each student, their search history and interaction with your site, and their stated college goals.
+When emailing students be sure to address each student by name and provide them with communications specific to their circumstances, needs, or location.
+When students return to your site, you can run targeted ads based on the pages most visited by each student, their search history and interaction with your site, and their stated college goals.

 Best User Experience for All of Your Visitors

-As you are building or enhancing the website for your university, put yourself in the shoes of your visitors.
+As you are building or enhancing the website for your university, put yourself in your visitors' shoes.
 Your main visitors will likely be prospective students, and your secondary visitors will be interested family members and college counselors.
-Having specific pages for your different audiences will help your visitors find the information they need quickly and efficiently.
+Having specific pages for your different audiences will help visitors find the information they need quickly and efficiently.

 For example, prospective students are going to look for information about:

 Consider sending informational packets to students who show interest in your college.
-You could include plenty of branded merchandise including brochures, campus information materials, and gifts, such as branded sunglasses, pens or pencils, and notebooks.
-Students are gathering information about many other colleges, so going the extra mile for your prospective students will help your university stand out.
+You could include plenty of branded merchandise, including brochures, campus information materials, and gifts, such as sunglasses, pens or pencils, and notebooks.
+Students gather information about many other colleges, so going the extra mile for prospective students will help your university stand out.
 If the student shows interest in a certain degree path, send materials about that degree path and what your school can do for the student.

 For college counselors and parents or family members, you want to answer questions that will help them help their students make the best decision possible.
-These visitors are more likely to have questions about cost, degree options, campus activities, safety, and housing.
-Offering them free downloadable materials, such as infographics or checklists can help them assist their students through the application process.
+These visitors are more likely to question cost, degree options, campus activities, safety, and housing.
+Offering them free downloadable materials, such as infographics or checklists, can help them assist their students through the application process.

 Going the Extra Mile

 You can take your students on a virtual tour of your college and its offerings in innovative ways that integrate customization and personalization to improve the experience of your visitors.
-If you are looking to convert stealth visitors into prospects and then into enrolled students, StudentBridge can help.
-We develop fully customized and personalized virtual campus experiences designed to convert curiosity into applications
+If you want to convert stealth visitors into prospects and then into enrolled students, StudentBridge can help.
+We develop fully customized and personalized virtual campus experiences designed to convert curiosity into applications.